GitDownNBoogie/ParkingLot/README.md

 # Parking Lot

 This is a node.js web application originally written to act as a target for Selenium tests.
-It is now used as a place to tinker with front end technologies (html5, css3, client-side mvc), middleware (jade, web sockets), and mongodb.
+It is now used as a place to tinker with front end technologies (html5, css3, javascript, client-side mvc), middleware (jade, web sockets), and mongodb.

 # Getting Started